Applicants

 Canadian Competencies

-The Canadian environment competencies are a subset of eight competencies that have been identified from the existing 34 competencies of the competency framework, and that best demonstrates knowledge and experience of Canadian regulations, codes, standards, quality control, safety awareness, professional accountability and communication.
+The Canadian environment competencies are a subset of 8 competencies that have been identified from the existing 34 competencies of the competency framework that best demonstrates knowledge and experience of Canadian regulations, codes, standards, quality control, safety awareness, professional accountability, and communication.
 The intent is to align the assessment method of the Canadian environment competency requirement with the online Competency Assessment System and to provide better definition and objectivity.

 The eight Canadian environment competencies are: